Gravitons-IIITD/Comprehensive-Resource-and-Incident-Support-Information-System-2.0/README.md

 cd Comprehensive-Resource-and-Incident-Support-Information-System-2.0

-5. To run the admin application: cd dataentry python3 app.py
+5. To run the admin application: cd dataentry........... python3 app.py

-6. To run the civilian application: cd civilianside python3 app.py
+6. To run the civilian application: cd civilianside............. python3 app.py

 7. Access the applications through your web browser:
 - Admin application: http://localhost:5000 (or the port specified in the dataentry/app.py)
-- Civilian application: http://localhost:5000 (or the port specified in the civilianside/app.py)
+- Civilian application: http://localhost:8000 (or the port specified in the civilianside/app.py)